angular/angular/aio/content/start/start-routing.md

 To continue exploring Angular, choose either of the following options:
 * [Continue to the "Managing Data" section](start/start-data "Try it: Managing Data") to add a shopping cart feature, use a service to manage the cart data and use HTTP to retrieve external data for shipping prices.
-* [Skip ahead to the Deployment section](start/start-deployment "Try it: Deployment") to deploy your app to Firebase or move to local development.
+* [Skip ahead to the Deployment section](start/start-deployment "Try it: Deployment") to deploy your application to Firebase or move to local development.